BUDAPEST DEFENCE

 One of the rarer Queen's Pawn side-defences, Black's aggressive king's pawn counter-gambit (move 2b, left) is sometimes tried by combative players hoping to catch an opponent off-balance.
 Board Position

-Although perhaps the soundest of the queen's pawn game "gambit gambles" (M.C.O, Griffith & White), it can nevertheless tend to be unsound if White meets the gambit correctly.
+Although perhaps the soundest of the queen's pawn game "gambit gambles" (M.C.O, Griffith & White), it can nevertheless tend to be inferior (favouring White, with less draws than average) if White meets the gambit correctly.

 White accepts the gambit and then, with careful play, tends to gain a lasting positional advantage after castling in move 8wb (right).
 One example variation demonstrates a smothered mate however.